 You are required to have a current Working with Vulnerable People card in order to participate in this unit.
 Note that the Working with Vulnerable People (Background Checking) Act only applies to the ACT.
 For students undertaking placements in other states or territories, it may be that an alternate Police Check or a Working with Children Check is required.
 Please refer to the professional experience section on the All Teacher Education Students (ATES) site for full information on the Professional Experience requirements.

-Students are required to complete and submit a 'UC Student Placement/ Internship Agreement Form' before undertaking their first Professional Experience.
+Students are required to complete and submit a 'UC Student Placement/ Internship Acknowledgement Form' before undertaking their first Professional Experience.
 A link to this form is available on your canvas site.

 In all cases of absence, sickness or personal problems it is the student's responsibility to ensure that the unit Convener is informed.
 The minimum participation requirement must be met in order to pass the unit (regardless of supporting documentation).